cedadev/jasmin-docs-hugo-relearn/content/Interactive Computing/creating-a-virtual-environment-in-the-jasmin-notebooks-service/_index.md

             ).expanduser()
         )
     )

-Explanation: this adds the site-packages folder from your venv directly to the path python uses to search for packages (yourPYTHONPATH`).
+Explanation: this adds the site-packages folder from your venv directly to the path python uses to search for packages ($PYTHONPATH).
 This lets python find them to import.

 ### Can I install packages from inside my python code?
 We very strongly recomend **NOT** trying to install python packages from inside notebook code. `pip` isn't designed for it, and it is almost always easier to activate the venv as above and install things that way.